 - If a life-threatening situation exists, the Chief of Police or his designee shall notify the Vice President for Student Affairs and Enrollment Management and Dean of Students or her designee.

 - The Chief of Police or his designee and the Vice President or her designee shall consult to determine who shall contact the student s parents or next of kin.

 - If the Vice President for Student Affairs and Enrollment Management and Dean of Students is informed through other sources that a student was involved in a life-threatening incident, the Vice President for Student Affairs and Enrollment Management and Dean of Students or her designee may notify the student s parents after consultation with appropriate professionals, i.e. Residence Life Coordinator or Coordinator of Psychological Services.

 - If parents are notified, California law requires that, upon disclosure, prompt notification must be transmitted to the student.

 WHEN A STUDENT IS UNDER 21 YEARS OF AGE

 - When the first violation occurs, the Judicial Affairs Officer shall inform the student that his or her parents may be notified in the event of a second violation.
 A second violation may indicate a pattern of behavior that is a threat to the student s health and safety.

-- When a second violation occurs, the Judicial Affairs Officer shall consult with appropriate professionals, i.e. Residence Life Coordinator, Coordinator of Psychological Services or the Vice President for Student Affairs and Dean of Students to determine whether or not to notify parents.
+- When a second violation occurs, the Judicial Affairs Officer shall consult with appropriate professionals, i.e. Residence Life Coordinator, Coordinator of Psychological Services or the Vice President for Student Affairs and Enrollment Management and Dean of Students to determine whether or not to notify parents.

 - Consideration must be given to personal and family circumstances to insure that notification will be timely and appropriate for the situation.